DataBiosphere/toil/docs/cli.rst

 Command line interface and arguments
 ====================================

 Toil provides many command line options when running a toil script (see :ref:`running`), or using Toil to run a CWL script.
 Many of these are described below.
-For most Toil scripts executing '--help' will show this list of options.
+For most Toil scripts, executing ``--help`` will show this list of options.

 It is also possible to set and manipulate the options described when invoking a Toil workflow from within Python using :func:`toil.job.Job.Runner.getDefaultOptions`, e.g.::

     options = Job.Runner.getDefaultOptions("./toilWorkflow") # Get the options object
     options.logLevel = "INFO" # Set the log level to the info level.

     Job.Runner.startToil(Job(), options) # Run the script

 .. _loggingRef:

 Logging